adrien-ben/bagl/bagl-deferred/README.md

 > Normals and tangents are not computed after load.
 So make sur that models you import already contain those.
 Models without
 > normals won't be lit and models using normal mapping but whose tangent are not provided will be either not lit or incorrectly lit.

+#### Animation

+Transform based animation are partially supported.
+Weight animations are not supported.
+Cubic spline key frame interpolation is not supported.
+Models containing either of these will still be renderer but parts of the models using unsupported features won't be animated

+#### Mesh Skinning

+Mesh skinning is not yet supported.

 ### Lights

 The renderer supports directional, point, and spot lights.
 Some area lights will be implemented (sphere and tube).